 Santa Cruz, CA (PRWEB) February 29, 2012 —

-“Unfortunately, most news stories about tragic acts of violence against young people make the situation sound hopeless and leave adults and kids alike feeling helpless,” says van der Zande.
-“Children do not need our fear or despair.
+Unfortunately, “most news stories frame tragic acts of violence against young people to be hopeless and leave adults and kids alike feeling helpless,” explained van der Zande.
+Certainly, it is important to realize that “children do not need our fear or despair.
 They need to regain emotional safety through the empowering support of the adults in their lives.”

-After a frightening event, listen with empathy so that young people can talk to you about their fears without being burdened by your fears.
-Give them opportunities to grieve for what has happened.
-Acknowledge that our world is not a perfect place, but it is a wonderful place.
+After a frightening event, listen with empathy.
+In detail, this ensures that they can talk to you about their fears without being burdened by your fears.
+Additionally, give them opportunities to grieve for what has happened.
+With this in mind, acknowledge that our world is not a perfect place, but it is still a wonderful place.
 Help kids feel empowered by making positive changes in their own communities and schools.

-2. Make sure it is safe to tell at school.
-Figure out how the school can help kids feel safe about speaking up if someone’s behavior is worrying them, without fear of retaliation, overreaction, or being discounted.
-Have a plan of action for how to handle the situation when they do speak up.
+In other words, figure out how the school can encourage kids to feel safe about bringing attention to someone’s abnormal behavior.
+Children and young adults should be able to talk without fear of retaliation, overreaction, or being discounted.
+Ultimately, it is important to have a plan of action to handle the situation when brought about.

-4. Make sure that every student has mentoring and support.
-Even if they have problems, young people who feel cared for and connected are far less likely to engage in violence than those who feel alienated and alone.
+Notably, young people who feel cared for are unlikely to engage in violence than those who feel alienated and alone.
 Reach out to troubled kids.
 Notice and reach out to anyone who seems isolated.
 Address bullying and other violence immediately.
 Commit to creating a community of caring, respect, and safety for everyone.